Prag8855/aab/frontend/content/guides/leaving-germany.md

 Date_created: 2026-01-01
 ---

-This checklist helps you move from Germany to another country, step by step.
+This is a checklist for leaving Germany, and moving to another country.

 {% include "_blocks/tableOfContents.html" %}